 Talk to your GP or call NHS 111 if you think you might be depressed.

 If you keep feelings to yourself, you could think that no one understands or cares what you are going through, but that’s unlikely to be true.
 Most people have experienced loneliness, so they should be able to empathise.

 It can help to talk to your friends about how you’re feeling.
 You might want to tell them how your condition can stop you from seeing them as regularly as you want.
-You don’t have to go into detail and it’s up to you how much you share.
+You do not have to go into detail and it’s up to you how much you share.

-If you’ve lost touch, you can let friends know what's going on for you and why you haven't been able to see them for a while.
-There's no right or wrong way to talk about your feelings – starting the conversation is what's important.
+If you’ve lost touch, you can let friends know what's going on and why you have not been able to see them for a while.
+There's no right or wrong way to talk about your feelings.
+Starting the conversation is what's important.

 Sometimes friends will make assumptions about what you can do.
 They might think you will be too tired or not interested in going out because you might not be able to join in or they will need to look after you.